NAS Synology Diskstation DS114 RAID Arrays: Data Recovery Approaches After Natural Component Wear

 However, it's important to note that RAID configurations are not foolproof and cannot protect against all types of data loss.
 They primarily address disk failures and provide some level of data redundancy.
 Other factors like accidental file deletion, file corruption, or multiple disk failures can still lead to data loss.
 Therefore, it's recommended to have additional backup measures in place, such as regular backups to external devices or cloud storage, to further mitigate the risk of data loss.

-Although NAS Diskstation DS114 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Diskstation DS114 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view